NN0414/PoToExcel/README.md

 # PO to Excel Converter

 ## Introduction
-This program is a tool designed to convert PO (Gettext Portable Object) files to Excel format.
-PO files typically contain localization string information for a software application, including original text (`msgid`) and translated text (`msgstr`).
+This tool allows you to convert Gettext Portable Object (PO) files to Excel format, facilitating translation and management.

 ## Usage
 1. **Install Dependencies**: